Season 1, Episode 10:

 - Bedlam House

-- Boy Meets Ghoul: The ghost kisses Gavin and whispers in his ear.
+- Boy Meets Ghoul: A ghost kisses Gavin and whispers in his ear.

 - Continuity Nod: